vinhcd/magento2-aws-sns/README.md

 # magento2-aws-sns
-SNS observing service for magento2
+AWS SNS pushing service for magento2

 # Copyright
 This project is copyright by VinhCD Co,Ltd.